oasisprotocol/ed25519/README.md

 [godoc-badge]: https://godoc.org/github.com/oasisprotocol/ed25519?status.svg
 [godoc-link]: https://godoc.org/github.com/oasisprotocol/ed25519

-This package provides a drop-in replacement for `golang.org/x/crypto/ed25519` with the aim to improve performance, primarily on systems with a low cost `64 bit x 64 bit = 128 bit` multiply operation.
+This package provides a mostly drop-in replacement for `golang.org/x/crypto/ed25519` with the aim to improve performance, primarily on systems with a low cost `64 bit x 64 bit = 128 bit` multiply operation.

 This implementation is derived from Andrew Moon's [ed25519-donna][1], and is intended to be timing side-channel safe on [most architectures][2].